Skip to main content

 Students interested in a well-rounded anthropological education and especially those students interested in archaeology as a career are urged to register for the summer Archaeology Field School (ANTH 490).
 The purpose of the field school is to train students in the basic techniques and methods of archaeological survey, excavation, and analysis, and usually involves six weeks in a field camp setting.
 Students are encouraged to attend early in their academic careers as this may provide additional fieldwork opportunities.
 Notably, most federal agencies now require a field school as appropriate training for government service.

-The 2023 field school will take place at Celebration Park and the Orchard Combat Training Center.
-The field school will provide basic training in methods and techniques of archaeological excavation, survey, laboratory processing, cataloging, and data analysis.
-In addition, informal discussions and lectures will focus on methods of data recovery, analysis of field data, and the analytical basis for explaining archaeological data within cultural-historical and scientific frameworks.
+Past field schools took place at Celebration Park and the Orchard Combat Training Center.
+The field school provides basic training in methods and techniques of archaeological excavation, survey, laboratory processing, cataloging, and data analysis.
+In addition, informal discussions and lectures focus on methods of data recovery, analysis of field data, and the analytical basis for explaining archaeological data within cultural-historical and scientific frameworks.
 Lecture topics include essentials of research strategy, current methodological and theoretical issues, and prehistory of the western Snake River Plain.
-Short field trips to other archaeological sites/points of interest may also occur, if possible.
+Short field trips to other archaeological sites/points of interest also occur, if possible.

-The 2023 field school will meet four days a week (Monday – Thursday) for six weeks, from May 8th through June 15th, 2023.
+Field school will meet four days a week (Monday – Thursday) for six weeks, from May through June.
 Fieldwork sessions are normally eight hours each day.
-The first four weeks of the field school (May 8th – June 1st) will be held at Celebration Park.
-Transportation will be provided from Boise State to the park on Mondays and back to Boise State on Thursday evenings.
-Students will stay overnight at the park in dorm-style accommodations.
-Meals and snacks will be provided.
-The last two weeks of the field school (June 5th – June 15th) will be held at the Orchard Combat Training Center (OCTC).
-Transportation will be provided daily between Boise State and OCTC.
-Lunch and snacks will be provided.
+The first four weeks of the field school are held at Celebration Park.
+Transportation is provided from Boise State to the park on Mondays and back to Boise State on Thursday evenings.
+Students stay overnight at the park in dorm-style accommodations.
+Meals and snacks provided.
+The last two weeks of field school are held at the Orchard Combat Training Center (OCTC).
+Transportation is provided daily between Boise State and OCTC.
+Lunch and snacks are provided.
 Field and kitchen equipment and supplies are provided.
 Students are required to provide their personal gear (including bedding for the first four weeks).

 Application Process